nimiq/nimiq-activation/README.md

-# nimiq-activation
+# Nimiq Activation
-Tools for the Nimiq activation process
+Tools to create and activate Genesis Nimiq Accounts